mohae/feedlot/README.md

 `buildlists.toml` defines named lists of builds.
 These name lists are used in conjunction with the `rancher buildlists buildlistNames...` command.
 If you often find that the `build` sub-command is used with mupltiple build names, a buildlist might be useful instead.

 ##Rancher Commands##
-Rancher uses mitchellh's cli package, with support for the `build` and `buildlists` custom commands, along with the standard `version` and `help` commands.
+Rancher uses mitchellh's cli package, with support for the `build` and `run` custom commands, along with the standard `version` and `help` commands.

 ###`build`###
 `rancher build <flags> buildNames...`